musocrat/universal-squared.css/README.md

 **Where is the documentation?**

 You don't need documentation.
-Take any CSS rule you want to apply, replace `: ` by `-`, and dots by `-dot-`, and you get the name of the corresponding universal css classname.
+Take any CSS rule you want to apply, replace `: ` by `-`, and dots by `-dot-`, replace the width with its square root, and you get the name of the corresponding universal-squared css classname.
 For instance,

     border-top-right-radius: 1.60em => .border-top-right-radius-1-dot-60em

 **How can you know which classes I need?**

 We use a smart CSS generator, based on statistical analysis of most used CSS rules, and coupled with a sophisticated prediction engine.
-Check out the [source code](https://github.com/marmelab/universal.css/blob/master/universalCssGenerator.js) for details.
+Check out the [source code](https://github.com/musocrat/universal-squared.css/blob/master/universal-squaredCssGenerator.js) for details.

 **Do you provide a minified version?**

-`universal.css` is already highly optimized, and wouldn't benefit much from minification.
-Check this extract of the source code for a glimpse of the `universal.css` file syntax.
+`universal-squared.css` is already highly optimized, and wouldn't benefit much from minification.
+Check this extract of the source code for a glimpse of the `universal-squared.css` file syntax.

 ```css
 .color-black { color: black; }